cloudedbats/cloudedbats/README.md

 ## WURB - Wireless Ultrasonic Recorder for Bats

 All kind of software must be deployed on some hardware.
 For the recording unit the Raspberry Pi is a perfect choice since it is powerful, available everywhere and not very expensive.
 The ultrasonic microphone is the most important part in the setup and this is where you should spend your money.
-For professional use the sampling frequency should be above 300 kHz, but for backyard monitoring 192 kHz will work for most of the bats.
-Choose one with a good signal to noise ratio.
+For professional use the sampling frequency of 384 kHz is enough for European bats and 500 kHz is needed for some other species.
+For backyard monitoring 192 kHz will work to detect peak frequencies for many bats.
+Choose a sensitive one with a good signal to noise ratio.

 ![WURB-A001](images/WURB-A001-web.jpg?raw=true  "WURB - Wireless Ultrasonic Recorder for Bats")
 Image: CloudedBats.org / [CC-BY] (https://creativecommons.org/licenses/by/3.0/)

-The image above is my first WURB.
+The image above is my first WURB (from early 2016).
 The setup is as follows:
 - [Raspberry Pi 3 B.] (https://www.raspberrypi.org/products/raspberry-pi-3-model-b) This version includes WiFi and Bluetooth on the board.
 - Microphone: [Pettersson M500-384 USB Ultrasound Microphone.
 384 kHz at 16 bits.] (http://batsound.com/?p=125)
 - Powerbank.
 2200 mAh, in/out: 5V, 1A.